 I’m a huge ThinkTank fan.
 I use the Lens Changer 3 and the Logestics Manager 30 every shoot.
 Keep watching for those reviews next.
 So when I looked and they had the Pixel Pocket Rocket I had to try.
 It holds 10 memory cards and has the tethered cable.
 Plus a built-in business card slot.

 Specifications: 4.75” W x 2.75” H x 0.5” D (12.1 x 7 x 1.3 cm)

 Holds 10 CF Cards

-This is sitting next too a Iphone 5S for comparison.
+This is sitting next to an iPhone 5S for comparison.
 I wanted something I could have in my pocket.

 Having it roll out so big did scare me a little.

-Over all it looked great.
+Overall it looked great.
 There were some threads on the edges that could have been trimmed up.
 The latch is also plastic I would probably switch with a metal one.
 The Lens Changer 3 has a key holder I really like and the same clip would be nice.
-With out the cards the case is very thin.
-Would fit in pocket no problem at all.
+Without the cards the case is very thin.
+It would fit in the pocket no problem at all.
 As you can see I put in a backup SD card.
 It holds it ok would probably use a small case with it to be safe.
 The CF cards are held snug. i shook it a few times and they did not fall out.
-I like the see through panels.
+I like the see-through panels.
 The original Lowepro I used had 2 areas.
 One for blank cards the other for used cards.
-So I figured I could use the windows and turn the used cards backwards.
+So I figured I could use the windows and turn the used cards backward.

 Once I filled it and rolled it back up it still looked and felt small.
 It fit in my pocket pretty good.